ACINQ/eclair/source/index.html.md

 }
 ```

-Sends money to a node forcing the payment to go through the given route, the API works in a fire-and-forget fashion where
+Sends money to a node forcing the payment to go through the given route.
+The API works in a fire-and-forget fashion where
 the unique identifier for this payment attempt is immediately returned to the caller.
-The route parameter is a simple list of
+The route parameter can either be
+a list of nodeIds that the payment will traverse or a list of shortChannelIds.
+If nodeIds are specified, a suitable channel
+will be automatically selected for each hop (note that in that case, the specified nodes need to have public channels between
+them).

-nodeIds that the payment will traverse, it can be a json-encoded array (same as [findroute](#findroute) output) or a comma
+This route can either be a json-encoded array (same as [findroute](#findroute) output) or a comma-separated list.
-separated list of nodeIds.
-Note that the channels between the nodes in the route must be public.
-It's possible to add an
-extra `externalId` and this will be returned as part of the [payment data](#getsentinfo).
+It's possible to add an extra `externalId` and this will be returned as part of the [payment data](#getsentinfo).

 This command may also be used to send multipart payments with your own splitting algorithm.
 Go to the [wiki](https://github.com/ACINQ/eclair/wiki) for details on how to do that.